 Although less of an ideologue than many of his peers, none has had the opportunity to set the historical record straight that Woodward has had.
 Unfortunately for America, he blew one opportunity after another.
 It almost doesn’t matter whether he quoted Gen. Milley accurately.
 That clowns like the general are running this country is a testament to Woodward’s half-century of willful blindness.

 – – –

 An independent writer and producer, Jack Cashill has written a dozen books under his own name and collaborated on a dozen more.
 He has a Ph.D. from Purdue University in American studies.
-Jack Cashill’s new book, Unmasking Obama: The Fight to Tell the True Story of a Failed Presidency, is now widely available.
+He is a contributor to American Spectator.
+Jack Cashill’s latest book, Barack Obama’s Promised Land: Deplorables Need Not Apply, is now widely available.
 See www.cashill.com for more information.